Jigsaw-Code/outline-apps/cordova-plugin-outline/README.md

     send(uuid: string): Promise<void>;
   }

-  // Represents a VPN connection to a proxy through the plugin. export class Connection {
+  // Represents a VPN tunnel to a proxy through the plugin. export class Tunnel {

     // Creates a new instance with |serverConfig|.
     // A sequential ID will be generated if |id| is absent.